+Tesla’s goal is to build the best electric cars and other clean products.
 Tesla’s mission is “to accelerate the world’s transition to sustainable transport.”

 Tesla Motors’ journey began back in 2003.
 Since then, Tesla has created four powerful products – electric vehicles, which include Model S, Model 3, Model X and Model Y. Each of these products works very well in the market.
 Tesla is now expanding its automotive production with 8 programs for vehicles at various stages of development.

 Tesla’s 8 vehicle programs are: Model S, Model X, Model 3, Model Y, Roadster next-gen, Minibus, Pickup truck, Semi.

 The company uses the Referral Program to encourage owners to purchase Tesla cars as well as solar panels or Solar Roof.
 Here are Tesla electric vehicles coming by the end of the decade:

 Tesla Model S

 This year will also be important for Model S and Model X. Both cars have long been in need of updating.
 Indeed, Tesla is constantly making changes to cars, but not in the way other manufacturers do.

 This will be a significant update to the interior and technical specifications, which will allow Model S and Model X to increase their demand in the second half of the year.

 Tesla Model 3